mmlab-cv/CVLaboratories2021-2022/README.md

 > - *4*: Ask a colleague for help, teamwork always wins
 > - *5*: Beg a colleague for help, he/she does not bite, at most you will be asked money
 > - *6*: Google it one last time, it never hurts
-> - *7*: Ask the TA for help, show that you tried and help will be provided
+> - *7*: Ask the teaching assistant for help, show that you tried and help will be provided

 > **NOTE3** If you feel confident with coding/git/computer science in general you can avoid using the VM and setup the environment on your local machine, following the above explained steps.
-Please note that very little help will be provided by the TA in this case
+Please note that very little help will be provided by the teaching assistant in this case